duyilemi/gitlab-cicd-python-docker-ec2/README.md

 ## Kubernetes

-The app can easily be deployed to Kubernetes using Helm, see [deploy/kubernetes/readme.md](deploy/kubernetes/readme.md) for details
+The app can easily be deployed to Kubernetes using Helm

 # GitHub Actions CI/CD